davidayalas/aws-url-redirector/README.md

 # Endpoints (behaviors)

 * /${path} --> it will search for path and the host requested into the CSV
-* /sign/ --> it will return a S3 signed form to upload a rules.csv file.
-Params:
-    * x-api-key: defined in setup.demo.json
 * /invalidate/ --> POST.
 It will generate a invalidation request.
 Params
     * x-api-key: defined in setup.demo.json
     * x-invalidatepath: a string containing the path to invalidate
+* /sign/ --> it will return a S3 signed form to upload a rules.csv file (not used at this time).
+Params:
+    * x-api-key: defined in setup.demo.json

 # Notes